 In the performance of its oversight function, the Company's Audit Committee reviewed and discussed with the Company's management and the Company's independent auditors the audited consolidated financial statements of the Company contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2009.
 The Audit Committee also discussed with our independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61, Communications with Audit Committees, as amended (AICPA, Professional Standards, Vol. 1 AU Section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
-In addition, the Audit Committee has received and discussed with the Company's independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the audit committee concerning independence and have discussed with the independent registered public accounting firm its independence.
+In addition, the Audit Committee has received and discussed with the Company's independent registered public accounting firm the written disclosures and the letter from the Company's independent registered public accounting firm the written disclosures and the letter from the Company's independent registered public accounting oversight Board in the public accounting firm's communications with the audit committee one and have discussed with the independent registered public accounting firm is independent registered public accounting firm's communications with the audit committee concerning independence and have discussed with the independent registered public accounting firm is independence.